-It’s never proper etiquette to include registry information on an invitation or save the date.
-As a guest, no one is required to give the couple presents, so putting registry details on your paper goods isn’t appropriate.
-That being said, the majority of your guests do want to know where you’re registered/how to give a wedding gift for the big day.
-Utilize your wedding website, and ensure that friends and family members have a link to your honeymoon fund, so that they can personally send it out if someone asks for it.
+It’s never proper etiquette to include registry information on a wedding invitation or save the date.
+That being said, most guests do want to know where you’re registered/how to give a wedding gift for the big day.
+So, include a link to your honeymoon fund on your wedding website so guests can easily find it.

-Friends and family will want to start contributing and gifting shortly after you get engaged, so it’s important to set up a honeymoon fund or registry ASAP.
-In addition to wedding presents, people like to give gifts to celebrate your engagement and during wedding showers, so having your registry set helps direct those who want to get you something special.
-While you don’t need to have your honeymoon fund completed hours after the proposal, it’s a good idea to get started sooner rather than later.
-That way you won’t end up with four toasters instead of the plane tickets to Paris that you really wanted.
+Loved ones will want to start contributing once you get engaged, so set up a honeymoon fund or registry ASAP.
+In addition to wedding presents, people (especially gift givers!) like to give gifts to celebrate your engagement and wedding shower—so having a registry set up makes it easy for them to get gift ideas find a gift you actually want.
+While you don’t need to have your honeymoon fund completed hours after the proposal, get started sooner rather than later.
+That way, you won’t end up with four toasters—instead of the plane tickets that you really wanted.

 What’s great about honeymoon funds is that you’re not forced to spend the money on anything in particular.
 While guests donate to different aspects of your trip (such as airfare, lodging, dining, and activities), they’re not actually purchasing those items.

-Instead, the money can be withdrawn by the couple to then be used for their honeymoon.
-This way, if you come to find that the original hotel you were going to stay at is closed or the museum you wanted to visit is too crowded, you’re not forced to lose out on the money if guests donated to those particular items.
+Instead, the money can be withdrawn by the couple to be used for their honeymoon.
+This way, if you discover that the hotel you were going to stay at is closed or the museum you wanted to visit is too crowded, you won't lose out on any funds.
 When you write them a thank you note, just make sure to let them know what you used the cash fund for instead!

-Even though we hope your honeymoon goes according to plan, we understand that life happens.
-Perhaps you decided to change destinations, you had to reschedule your trip, or you decided that you’d rather use the money for something else, such as the downpayment on a house—whatever the reason, if the original trip is no longer happening, you won’t lose out on the money your guests contributed.
+Even though we hope your dream honeymoon goes according to plan, life happens.
+Perhaps you opted to change destinations, had to reschedule your trip, or decided to use the money for something else, like a home down payment.
+Whatever the reason, if the original trip is no longer happening, you won’t lose the money you were gifted.

-The very first step in creating your honeymoon fund is to decide where you’d like to go.
+The first step in creating your honeymoon fund is deciding where you’d like to go.
 Not only will this determine what sort of activities and items you request, but it will help your guests feel involved.
-With so many amazing places to see, it can be hard deciding where to go to celebrate your marriage.
-We suggest sitting down as a couple and turning the decision into a fun date night!
+With so many amazing places to see, it can be hard choosing where to go to celebrate your marriage.
+So, sit down as a couple and turn the decision into a fun date night!
 Make a list of places that you both want to go, and after selecting a date that works, narrow down your options.
-It’s crucial that you select a vacation that you both love, since this trip is especially about celebrating the joining of your lives.

-Once you know where you’re going on your honeymoon, you’ll want to take some time to plan out your trip.
-Research your destination, ask friends who visited the locale, and look up itinerary ideas.
-You’ll need to decide how long you want to be traveling for, where you want to stay, and what you want to do.
+Once you've picked a dream honeymoon destination, take some time to map out your trip itinerary.
+You’ll need to decide how long you want to travel for, where you want to stay, and what you want to do.
 In order to do that, you’ll want to create a budget.

-Once you know how much money you can spend and how long you can be away, it’ll be easier to figure out what hotels you’d like to stay in and how many lavish dinners you can afford.
-Be sure to budget for things such as pet sitters, clothing/items you'll need to purchase in preparation, and potential fees, such as checked bags or transportation to/from the airport.
+Once you have a budget, it’ll be easier to figure out what hotels you’d like to stay in and how many lavish dinners you can afford.
+Be sure to budget for things like pet sitters, travel gear, and potential fees, such as passport renewals, checked bags, or transportation from the airport.

 Instead of just asking for a large, lump sum of money, we recommend splitting funds up into smaller, more personalized gifts.
-Guests will love contributing to specific experiences, such as a wine tasting in Italy, a romantic dinner in Paris, or couples massages in Cabo.
-If you’re unsure what you’d like to do on your trip, make sure to at least have details such as food, lodging, and transportation accounted for.
+Guests will love contributing to specific honeymoon experiences, such as a wine tasting in Italy or a couples massage in Cabo.

 What makes a honeymoon fund so simple and flexible is that your guests aren’t actually purchasing the items, but rather giving you money to use toward your honeymoon.
 Whenever you decide, you can transfer the funds to your bank account.
-While the first transfer usually takes up to 10 business days, all following transfers shouldn’t take more than two to four business days, which means that you won’t have to wait long to start spending, but it’s still important to plan ahead to ensure that you’re not left without cash while waiting for the transfer to clear.
+While the first transfer usually takes up to 10 business days, following transfers shouldn’t take more than two to four.

-Luckily, it’s not only easy to create a honeymoon fund, but it’s cost-effective too.
+Creating a honeymoon fund is easy and cost-effective.
 Since all credit card companies charge a transaction fee to transfer money online, you can expect whatever company you utilize to charge a service fee.
 At 2.4 percent, Zola’s is officially the lowest, and we never take anything extra (or make money off your funds)—it’s all yours to keep!
 You can either have guests pay the fee with their contribution or you can absorb it on their behalf.
 Either way, rest assured that you're getting the best rate around at Zola.

 While some of your guests probably know the story of how you met, others might not know all the details.
 Whether it’s parents’ friends or estranged family members, giving guests the chance to read more about how your partnership came to be is a wonderful way to personalize your wedding experience.
 Outline how you met, touching upon anything funny or out of the ordinary (just be sure to keep it clean—even grandparents know how the internet works) that will make your guests smile.

-Did you move in together a week after you started dating or are you counting down the minutes until you say “I do” and finally combine households?
 What do you love about each other?
 What makes you thankful to be marrying your SO?
-Outline what your journey has been like together so far and what you hope your future looks like.
+How did the proposal happen?
+Outline what your journey has been like together and what you hope your future looks like.
 Your guests will feel much more connected to you after learning why they should be so excited that you’re tying the knot.
-Is your SO the best cook ever?
-Do you love the way your partner sings to the oldies?
-Explain what makes your bond special for anyone who might not know you as intimately.

 Did you two talk about going to Hawaii on your first date?
-Do you both have a passion for Mexican food and dream of trying fresh tortillas?
-Explain how you decided on your destination and what you’re looking forward to doing while you’re there.
-Chances are, there will be a few people who have already traveled there and would be happy to donate to certain experiences and/or give you any must-know advice.
+Do you both have a passion for Mexican food?
+Explain how you decided on your honeymoon destination and what you’re looking forward to doing while you’re there.
+Chances are, there will be a few people who have already traveled there and would be happy to donate to certain experiences and/or give some must-know advice.
 Others might want to donate so you can experience something that they loved or always wanted to try.

-So, you’ve decided to create a honeymoon fund, and you’ve already chosen your destination.
-Before tossing in the towel, take some time to really make your honeymoon fund special.
-By adding specific details, giving your wedding guests insight as to why you’re so excited for the trip, and showing them just how much their contributions mean to you, you’re more likely to get donations to enjoy on your vacation.
+Make your honeymoon fund special!
+By adding specific details, giving your wedding guests insight as to why you’re so excited about the trip, and showing them just how much their contributions mean to you, you’re more likely to get donations to enjoy on your vacation.

-You don’t have to know every single thing you’re going to do on your honeymoon, but chances are that you have a decent idea of at least a few key landmarks or attractions.
-In addition to admission to must-see spots, you can add things such as boat rides, plane tickets, and lodging to your fund.
+You don’t have to know every single thing you’re going to do on your honeymoon, but you should have an idea of a few key activities or attractions.
+In addition to admission to must-see spots, add things like boat rides, plane tickets, and lodging to your fund.
 Your guests will enjoy feeling like they’re gifting you a specific experience versus just handing you a check.
-The more specific you are with what you’re doing, the better your odds of people donating.
+The more specific you are with what you’re doing, the better your odds of people contributing.

-Zola makes it super simple to create a honeymoon fund, and depending on where you’re heading for your honeymoon, there’s a good chance that we already have a template laid out for you.
+Zola makes it super simple to create a honeymoon fund, and depending on where you’re going, there’s a good chance we already have a template laid out for you.
 That being said, making your trip and descriptions even more personal will help your guests understand the importance of your honeymoon.
 Have you always dreamed about dining under the Eiffel Tower?
 Is your SO a wine connoisseur and can’t wait to tour a vineyard?
 Insert your personality into the descriptions to better encourage your guests to donate.

 Where are you going?
 When are you going?
 Why are you going?
 Give your guests the details surrounding your trip.
 Is this a way to relax after the wedding, or is this an exciting adventure before having children?
-The more personal and honest you are, the better your friends and family will feel about gifting you money toward your honeymoon fund.
+The more personal and honest you are, the better your friends and family will feel about contributing to your honeymoon fund.

 A picture is worth a thousand words, and engaging photos in your honeymoon fund will help draw friends and family to the page.
-While you might not have destination photos (especially if you’re honeymooning somewhere you’ve never been before), Zola has a large selection of stock images to choose from.
-Additionally, for things such as walking tours, dining, or even bottles of wine with dinner, try to find photos of you and your SO together to tie the experiences even more into your relationship.
+While you might not have destination photos (especially if you’re honeymooning somewhere new!), Zola has a large selection of stock images to choose from.
+Additionally, for things such as walking tours, dining, or even bottles of wine with dinner, try to find photos of you and your SO together to make your registry more personal.

 Your guests want to know that you’re actually using the funds for what they contributed, so keep friends and family updated as you plan your trip.
-Tell them when you booked your flights and go out of your way to ask for dining or lodging suggestions.
+In your thank you notes, tell them when you booked your flights, or go out of your way to ask for dining or lodging suggestions.
 Additionally, if something comes up and the trip has to be postponed or canceled, be upfront about it.
-Chances are that your contributors will understand if you decide to use the money for a down payment on a house instead of a honeymoon, but it’s better that they hear it from you, rather than through the grapevine.
+Chances are that your contributors will understand if you decide to use the money for a down payment on a house instead of a honeymoon, but it’s better that they hear it directly from you.